 NOTES

-Comparison with a similar list compiled 12 years earlier (8 January 1969*, Pb 111/162) shows more recipients, a change in their ranking (e.g. Finland), and the disappearance of some parties and organisations.
+Comparison with a similar list compiled 12 years earlier (8 January 1969*, Pb 111/162) shows more recipients, a change in their ranking (e.g., Finland), and the disappearance of some parties and organisations.

-In 1969, for instance, two Italian political parties were to receive at least 4-5 million dollars.
-A document from 1983 shows that direct subsidies to the PCI had been replaced by indirect subventions under the guise of trade.
+A 1983 document (18 January 1983*, Pb 94/52) shows that direct subsidies to the PCI had been replaced by indirect subventions under the guise of trade.

 1. Notes by translator and editor are bracketed, thus [ ];